pierreroth64/loraboard/README.md

 You must stop the current packet forwarder and change its configuration files.

 * In local.conf, change the gateway ID
-* In global.conf, change the gateway ID, point to lorio service and be sure that the port values are correct:
+* In global.conf, change the gateway ID, point to loriot service and be sure that the port values are correct:
 ```
    "gateway_ID": "B827EBFFFF6F8A98",
    /* change with default server address/ports, or overwrite in local_conf.json */